<rss version="2.0"

 Driving bottom-up growth through a freemium user experience

-Initially, SportsEngine Play Creator (an application used to capture live streams and upload game film) was only available to use by organization admins that worked with our sales team to set up an official channel.
+Initially, SportsEngine Play Creator (the application used to capture livestreams and upload game film) was only available to use by organization admins that worked with our sales team to set up an official team channel.&#38;nbsp;

-Roadblocks &#38;amp; QuestionsAs my team and I were ideating on the flow for the freemium experience, we kept circling back to a few unanswered questions.
-I collaborated with business stakeholders, my product team, and other UXers to try to solve for some of these questions.&#38;nbsp;
+User InsightsAs my team and I ideated on the experience, we kept circling back to a few unanswered questions.
+I collaborated with business stakeholders, my product team, and UXR to gather key insights about parents and fans.

-Sign Up / Create Account (with SportsEngine SSO)]
+2. Sign Up / Create Account (with SportsEngine SSO)]

-A user can download the app and create an account (or sign in) through SportsEngine SSO.
 If the user’s email is not recognized to have the role of an existing team channel admin or streamer in SportsEngine Play, we send the user through the unlisted channels onboarding flow.

 &#60;img width="4668" height="3288" width_o="4668" height_o="3288" data-src="https://freight.cargo.site/t/original/i/1aa97384338135c6f7fcff3eb707739641707f8332d4584ca71f52beab6418e6/Mobile-App_02.png" data-mid="203108794" border="0" src="https://freight.cargo.site/w/1000/i/1aa97384338135c6f7fcff3eb707739641707f8332d4584ca71f52beab6418e6/Mobile-App_02.png" /&#62;

-Create Team Channel and Start Streaming
+3. Create a Team Channel and Start Streaming

 The first step in the onboarding flow is to create a new team channel.